Callistus25/alx-low_level_programming/0x12-singly_linked_lists/README.md

 4. Free list

-	- [4-free_list.c](https://github.com/Callistus25/alx-low_level_programming/blob/master/0x12-singly_linked_lists/4-free_list.c): C function that frees a list_t list.
+	- [4-free_list.c](https://github.com/Callistus25/alx-low_level_programming/blob/master/0x12-singly_linked_lists/4-free_list.c): C function that frees a `list_t` list.
 	- Prototype: `void free_list(list_t *head);`

 5. The Hare and the Tortoise

-100-first.c: C function that prints You're beat! and yet, you must allow,\nI bore my house upon my back!\n before the main function is executed.
+	- [100-first.c](https://github.com/Callistus25/alx-low_level_programming/blob/master/0x12-singly_linked_lists/100-first.c): C function that prints `You're beat! and yet, you must allow,\nI bore my house upon my back!\n` before the `main` function is executed.
+	- You are allowed to use the `printf `function

 6. Real programmers can write assembly code in any language

-101-hello_holberton.asm: 64-but assembly program that prints Hello, Holberton followed by a new line using only the printf function witout interrupts.
+	- [101-hello_holberton.asm](https://github.com/Callistus25/alx-low_level_programming/blob/master/0x12-singly_linked_lists/101-hello_holberton.asm): 64-bit program in assembly that prints `Hello, Holberton` followed by a new line.
+	- You are only allowed to use the `printf` function
+	- You are not allowed to use interrupts
+	- Your program will be compiled using `nasm` and `gcc`: